 - Assisting Tatiana Akhmedova in the enforcement of a £350m judgment following a significant divorce order.

 DQ advises a strong client list of financial services entities, company directors, trustees and public bodies.
-Led by Giles Hill, the team enjoys a steady flow of mandates concerning insolvency (of which Stephen Dougherty has particular expertise), trust disputes and professional negligence.
+The team enjoys a steady flow of mandates concerning insolvency (of which Stephen Dougherty has particular expertise), trust disputes and professional negligence.
 The practice also has a depth of expertise in liquidator-instructed schemes of arrangement applications.
 Leanne McKeown leads on contentious employment and high-value personal injury claims, and senior associate Tara Cubbon acts on corporate and commercial litigation matters including high-stakes bankruptcy injunction orders.

 ‘The team is well balanced in terms of expertise.
 Their responses are timely and efficient.’